dragonpilee/medisage/README.md

 - 🚀 Fast, efficient, and streaming responses
 - 📱 Fully responsive design for all devices
 - 📋 Caching for faster repeat queries
 - 🟩 **Optimized for NVIDIA RTX GPUs** for accelerated AI inference
+- 🟪 **Custom-tuned Gemma-4B model** for enhanced pharmacology expertise

-MediSage is powered by the Gemma-4B language model via LM Studio.
+MediSage is powered by a custom-tuned Gemma-4B language model via LM Studio.

 ---